 One major myth about insurance is that replacement cost policies are much more expensive than a market value insurance policy.
 This is not always true.
 In many cases, we have found that replacement cost companies offer a very competitive premium for a much more valuable policy, especially when considering the companies we work with at Bradshaw & Weil, Inc. We have experience with both market value and replacement cost companies in Paducah, KY.

 But why pay even $1 more if you don’t intend to rebuild your home?
 When insurance is advertised you are often hearing about “total losses.”
 What most people don’t consider is that a partial loss is really much more likely to happen.
 Insurance is not only designed to cover the materials used to repair your home but also to reimburse for expenses that were used to prevent further loss.
-Clean up from water damage or fire damage can get very expensive very quickly.
+Debris removal from water damage or fire damage can get very expensive very quickly.
 Even when only a small portion of your home was damaged.
 A contractor hired to do reconstructive work after a claim is working on a much tighter time frame.
 He doesn’t have months to negotiate prices.
 He also isn’t working with a fresh and clean building plan.
 A specialist may have to be brought in to figure out how to piece things back together.
 These are all expenses your insurance is designed to help with after a covered loss.

 Even though you don’t intend to rebuild after a total loss, you very likely will need the extra thousands of dollars provided by a replacement cost policy in the event of a partial loss.
 Another issue you might get into with a market value policy is having a partial loss settled at market value.
 In this situation, being reimbursed on an actual cash value or market value basis might not be enough to cover the full replacement cost of the damage.
 We are looking at the value your insurance policy provides not just the dollar signs listed on the declarations page.